rtivital/eslint-config/README.md

-# eslint-config
+# @rtivital/eslint-config

-My Eslint configuration that I use for the majority of react projects
+Prettier and ESlint configuration I use for the majority of react projects.
+It is based on airbnb config with some rules tweaks.